lashoun/upgraded-fefates-randomizer/README.md

 #### Characters
 - Corrin gets Aptitude, Dragon Fang, Draconic Hex, Nohrian Trust and Hoshidan Unity so you can reclass them immediately after chapter 5; replace Draconic Hex with Nobility if you want the early game to remain interesting
+- +5 to all of Corrin's maximum stat modifiers

 #### Classes
 - DLC class gender lock is removed